At a glance - Australia’s Disability Strategy

 Australia’s Disability Strategy: creating an inclusive community, together.

 An audio description of the video is available below:

 There is also a factsheet on the Strategy you may find helpful.

 How do I get a copy of the Strategy?

-Read copies of the Strategy and its supporting documents, a range of which are available in Easy Read, Auslan and language translations.
+Read copies of the Strategy and its supporting documents, a range of which are available in Easy Read and community languages, including Auslan.